-There are four possible steps to the grievance process, starting with Informal Step A, which involves the steward discussing the issue with the supervisor.
-This initial step gives supervisors a chance to fix the problem immediately without much paperwork.

-If the grievance is not resolved at Informal Step A, the union may appeal it to Formal Step A within seven days of the Informal Step A discussion.
+There are four potential steps in the grievance process, starting with Informal Step A, which involves the steward discussing the issue with the supervisor.
+This initial step gives supervisors a chance to fix the problem immediately by talking to the steward without much paperwork.
+If the grievance is not resolved at Informal Step A, the union may appeal the grievance to Formal Step A within seven days of the Informal Step A discussion.
 At Formal Step A, the NALC branch president and the postmaster (or their designees) are responsible for fully developing the facts of the grievance, exchanging relevant documents, and meeting to attempt to resolve the grievance.

 If the grievance is not resolved at Formal Step A, the union may appeal the grievance to Step B of the process.
-The union and management Formal Step A representatives each write their facts and contentions about the issue and send the information, along with all relevant documentation, to one of the full-time dispute resolution teams (DRTs).
+The union and management Formal Step A representatives each write their facts and contentions about the issue and send them, along with all relevant documentation, to one of the full-time dispute resolution teams (DRTs).

 These DRTs operate all over the country under the guidelines contained in the Memorandum of Understanding Re: Article 15 - Dispute Resolution Process incorporated into the National Agreement.
-Each DRT is composed of a letter carrier and a manager who consider the evidence, consult the National Agreement, and try to resolve the grievance.
+Each DRT is composed of a letter carrier and a manager who jointly consider the evidence, consult the National Agreement, and try to resolve the grievance.
 DRT members are jointly trained on the contract and how to apply its terms to resolve disputes.

 If the DRT can't agree on a resolution and instead reaches an impasse, the NALC national business agent (NBA) for the region may appeal the grievance to arbitration.
-Once an NBA appeals the grievance, an arbitration hearing is held during which the union and management present evidence and testimony to a neutral arbitrator.
-The neutral arbitrator then issues a final and binding written decision on the grievance.
+Once an NBA appeals the grievance, an arbitration hearing is held, during which the union and management present evidence and testimony to a neutral arbitrator.
+The neutral arbitrator then